AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/rtml-authoring-notebook.md

 ## Training a Real-time Machine Learning model

-Using one of the following options, you are going to write python code to read, preprocess, and analyze data.
-Next, you need to train your own ML model, serialize it into ONNX format, and finally upload it to Real-time Machine Learning model store.
+Using one of the following options, you are going to write Python code to read, preprocess, and analyze data.
+Next, you need to train your own ML model, serialize it into ONNX format then upload it to Real-time Machine Learning model store.

 - [Training your own model in JupyterLab notebooks](#training-your-own-model)
 - [Uploading your own pre-trained ONNX model to JupyterLab notebooks](#pre-trained-model-upload)